moocupv/lti-ai-grader-no-linux/README.md

 ## Option 2 — Deploy to Railway (recommended, $5 free credit/month)

 Railway does not have cold starts — the service is always on.
 The free credit covers moderate educational use (up to ~100 evaluations/day).
 If you exceed it, the Hobby plan is $5/month flat.
+The public URL uses HTTPS automatically — no configuration needed.

 ### Step 1 — Create account

 Go to [railway.app](https://railway.app) and sign up **with your GitHub account**.
 This is important because you will connect your repo directly.

+### Step 2 — Grant GitHub permissions

+When you click **New Project → Deploy from GitHub repo**, Railway may show "No repositories found".
+This means it does not yet have permission to see your repos:

+- Click **Configure GitHub App**
+- GitHub opens a permissions page → click **Install & Authorize**
+- Choose your account
+- Under **Repository access** select **Only select repositories** and tick `lti-ai-grader-no-linux`
+- Click **Save**

+Back in Railway, click **Refresh** and the repository will appear.

-### Step 2 — Create the project
+### Step 3 — Create the project

-Once inside the Railway dashboard:

 - Click **New Project**
 - Choose **Deploy from GitHub repo**